 The faking of sea outside a phony yacht window was a clever ruse inspiring a Hogan's Heroes (1965) scene in which a kidnapped general is tricked into thinking he is aboard a plane flying at night to England.

 The promotional poster features Batman involved in a different costume from the TV series, with black mask, cape, gloves, boots and outerwear briefs but red tights instead gray.
 This is not an error, but a tribute to the original costume designed by Bob Kane to create Batman.
 Later it was revised by cartoonist Bill Finger, who changed the color of the tights from red to gray, giving him his definitive appearance for its first issue in Detective Comics dated in May, 1939.

 The opening criminal lair, "Ye Olde Benbow Tavern" is an allusion to name of the tavern in which the the Robert Louis Stevenson novel "Treasure Island" begins, "Admiral Benbow Inn".
 Commodore Schmidlapp is abducted by the fiendish foursome.
 The next novel by R. L. Stevenson is "Kidnapped".

-Dick Grayson appears outside of his Robin persona only twice and very briefly in the film.
-First, at the very beginning, and later when Bruce returns to Wayne Manor after being kidnapped.
+Dick Grayson appears outside of his Robin persona only twice and very briefly in the film: first, at the very beginning, and later when Bruce returns to Wayne Manor after being abducted.
 Dick's only spoken lines are in the latter scene.